 12.2 No master

 One of the most famous canonical discourses on the topic of selfhood is the ‘Discourse on the characteristics of non-self’ (Anattā-lakkhaṇa-sutta, SN 22.59).
 The discourses are often plotted using a matrix that combines a scheme of investigation with a given topology of items.
 For instance, one can take a certain property or quality, and investigate how it applies to a certain domain or range of phenomena.
-Table 1 provides a synoptic view of how this contemplative method is instantiated in the Anattā-lakkhaṇa-sutta.
+Table 1 provides a synoptic view of how this contemplative method is instantiated in central section of the Anattā-lakkhaṇa-sutta.

 Table 1.
 The contemplative structure of the Anattā-lakkhaṇa-sutta.